anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/updating-teams-their-info-editing-coaches-and-players.md

 ### Adding Your First Player

-To add a player, head to the team you want to add the player for and find the "Players" sectiojn.
-Clic the "Add player" button.
+To add a player, head to the team you want to add the player for and find the "Players" section.
+Click the "Add player" button.
 Provide all of the required information for your player and he'll show up on your website.
 A few things to note:

 * If you provide a picture for the player but leave the "Use Player Headshot?" toggle turned off, we will use a generic placeholder for the player.
 * If you turn the "Use Player Headshot?" toggle on but don't provide a picture, we will still use the placeholder.